department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/research/research-plan-round2.md

 ## Participants and Recruitment
 1. Participant criteria: What are you looking for in a participant?
+- Target of 8 participants, but recruiting 11 participants to account for any missed / no-show sessions
-- 8-11  participants with 7-18 months of entitlement remaining for their education benefits
+- Participants with 7-18 months of entitlement remaining for their education benefits
   - 6-8 individuals using Chapter 33 benefits
       - 4-5 are currently pursuing an undergraduate degree in Science, Technology, Engineering, or Math (STEM)
       - 2-3 are currently pursuing an undergraduate degree in a non-STEM program